Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Protein is a macronutrient your body needs for building muscle mass.
 It is composed of amino acids that offer various benefits to your body.
 Protein is found in animal products, such as meat, poultry, fish, and eggs, as well as certain plant-based foods, such as legumes, nuts, seeds, and grains.
 However, meeting your protein, especially your complete amino acid needs, on plants alone can be a challenge, making animal protein critical.

 A 2011 study published in Obesity (Silver Spring) has found that protein may reduce hunger, cravings, and snacking (13).
-This a high protein diet may reduce the risk of weight gain, becoming overweight, and obesity.
+This high-protein diet may reduce the risk of weight gain, becoming overweight, and obesity.
 According to a 2002 clinical trial published in the Journal of American College of Nutrition, a higher protein diet may also improve fat burning and boost metabolism versus a high-carb diet (14).

 Protein, How Much Protein Should You Consume Daily?